yalue/merged_fs/README.md

 filesystems can even include additional `MergedFS` instances, enabling combining an arbitrary number of filesystems into a single `io/fs.FS`.

+This repository provides a roughly similar function to [laher/mergefs](https://github.com/laher/mergefs), but it offers one key distinction: correctly listing contents of merged directories present in both FS's.
+This adds quite a bit of complexity.
+However, laher/mergefs will be more performant for filesystems not requiring directory- listing capabilities.

 Usage
 -----